teracow/googliser/README.md

 - Every link that cannot be downloaded, or is outside the specified byte-size range, counts as a 'failure'.
 A good way to see lots of failures quickly is to specify a narrow byte-size range. e.g. `--lower-size 12000 --upper-size 13000`.

 - The failures percentage shown after download is the number of failed downloads as a percentage of the total number of image downloads attempted - this includes successful downloads. e.g. 25 images downloaded OK with 8 download failures yields a total of 33 downloads attempted.
 And 8 / 33 = **24%**.

-- The final search results count is determined by adding together the number of images required (default is 16) with the number of allowable failures (default is 32).
-Search results initially download in groups of 100.
-So, for the defaults shown, the script downloads the first group of 100.
-Then trims it so only the first 48 results remain.
-Then downloads these as images.
-Results can be shorter though depending on other factors such as URLs returned with invalid names, Google not sending many results from the requested search, etc...
-The URL results list is only trimmed after dealing with these issues.
-The count can also change between searches as Google don't always return the same results - even for identical searches.

 - Only the first image of a multi-image file (like an animated **GIF**) will be used for its gallery image.